-The Manager of the Safety and Emergency Management Department will direct the issuance of emergency notifications, which will be accomplished using one or more of methods discussed later in this section, depending on the nature of the threat and the segment of the campus community being threatened.
+The Manager of Safety and Emergency Management, or designee will direct the issuance of emergency notifications, which will be accomplished using one or more of methods discussed later in this section, depending on the nature of the threat and the segment of the campus community being threatened.

-If deemed necessary, the Manager of the Safety and Emergency Management Department or their designee may notify local law enforcement of the emergency if they are not already aware of it and local media outlets in order that the larger community outside the campus will be aware of the emergency.
+At the direction of Eric Shirley, the University's Manager of Safety and Emergency Management, or designee, the University may notify local law enforcement of the emergency if they are not already aware of it and local media outlets in order that the larger community outside the campus will be aware of the emergency.